-You specify attributes on the Derby connection URL (see Derby JDBC database connection URL).
+You specify attributes on the Derby connection URL.

 The examples in this section use the syntax of the connection URL for use in an embedded environment.
 You can also specify these same attributes and values on the client connection URL if you are using Derby as a database server.
 For more information, see the Derby Server and Administration Guide.